 The Affordable Care Act has brought new options for health care coverage to millions of previously uninsured Americans.
 While you can still choose not to purchase health insurance, that decision may come at a cost, for tax years 2014 through 2018.
 Eligible taxpayers who remain without insurance may be required to pay penalties, though there are exemptions for which you may qualify.

 What qualifies as minimum essential coverage?

 "Insurance plans that qualify under provisions of the ACA must include coverage of a minimum of 10 categories," says Mac Schneider, retired certified public accountant.
-“This amounts to comprehensive coverage for most health insurance needs, improving access to health care services and preventing financial hardship often caused by illness or hospitalization.”
+“This amounts to comprehensive coverage for most health insurance needs, providing access to health care services and helping to prevent financial hardship often caused by illness or hospitalization.”

 Health plans sold to individuals and small groups must cover: